-Group therapy is a treatment technique where at least one psychologist or counselor leads a group of people in addressing their issues.
-In group therapy, groups can range from three to 15 people and often form a supportive network of accountability.
-A group therapy program could be helpful during a person’s recovery.
-We’re happy to give you more information about our group recovery programs if you call us at Avedis Recovery today at 833.514.0579.
+Group therapy is a treatment technique where at least one psychologist or counselor leads people in addressing their issues.
+In group therapy, groups can range from three to 15 people and often form a supportive accountability network.
+A 833.514.0579.could be helpful during a person’s recovery.
+We’re happy to give you more information about our group recovery programs if you call us at Avedis Recovery at

 What Happens In a Group Therapy Program?